How To Play

 Draw

-Draw 1 card.
+Resolve any start-of-turn effects first, then draw 1 card.
 If your deck is empty, fatigue starts biting harder each time.

 02